lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 I started to self doubt my switch to machine learning field as I have 1.25 million CNY of debt or mortgage.
 Jobless becomes painful.

 My father gave me 45000 CNY to spend this hard time.
 My wife began to help me pay half of monthly mortgage payments.
 I began to apply full stack engineer or data engineer job.
-I did the test of the data engineer contractor position of Standard Chartered bank.
+I did the test of the data engineer contractor position of a British multinational bank.
 This is my first time to do such test of this position.
 I knew the problems are easy but I just couldn't give good answer to them.

-I attended the interview of the full stack engineer position of Standard Chartered bank.
+I attended the interview of the full stack engineer position of a British multinational bank.
 Failing to answer some basic knowledge of JVM made me embarrassed.

 The interesting thing in this time was that just one company invited me to take interviews of machine learning job, I couldn't get more interviews.
 And I started to find some full stack engineer positions, I was invited to interview onsite by a startup in Guangzhou who is doing social network app for the Latin people.
 They wanted me to help with full stack engineering, plus some blockchain and artificial intelligence.
 It was funny.
 Sometimes, job hunting needs some flexiability.